Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss

 At Soma House Counselling & Wellness, we understand that trauma isn’t just about what happened to you — it’s about what happened inside you as a result.
 Trauma is the body and brain’s natural response to experiences that feel overwhelming, threatening, or beyond your ability to cope.

-When something happens that shakes your sense of safety or control, your nervous system steps in to protect you.
-Sometimes, though, those protective responses linger — showing up as anxiety, emotional numbness, irritability, or physical tension long after the event has passed.
+When something happens that shakes your sense of safety or control, your nervous system automatically shifts into survival mode to protect you.
+These responses are not choices; they are built-in biological survival mechanisms designed to keep you safe (Porges, 2011; van der Kolk, 2014).
+Sometimes, however, those protective responses remain active long after the danger has passed.

 What Trauma Can Look Like

-For some, its impact is obvious.
-For others, it hides behind coping patterns that once helped them survive.
+For some people, its impact is obvious.
+For others, it hides behind coping strategies that once helped them survive.
 You might notice:

 • Feeling anxious, tense, or constantly on edge